googlefonts/colr-gradients-spec/colr-gradients-spec.md

 The affine transformation is specified in a PaintTransform table as matrix elements.
 See <span style="color:red">5.7.11.2.x</span> for format details.

 Whereas the PaintTransformed table supports several types of transforms, the PaintRotate and PaintSkew tables support specific transformations: rotation and skew.
 The significant difference of these paint formats is that rotations and skews are specified as angles, in counter-clockwise degrees.
-In many cases, specifying the rotation or skew as an angle can be more convenient.
-It can also have a signficant benefit in variable fonts if an angle of skew or rotation needs to vary: it is much easier to implement variation of angles when specified directly than when specified using matrix elements.

-The PaintRotate and PaintSkew tables also provide another advantage for these specific types of transformation, compared to the PaintTransformed table.
-Rotations or skews implemented with a matrix are always relative to the origin.
-To get the desired result using only PaintTransformed tables, a rotation or skew matrix might need preceding and following translations to shift the origin when the rotation or skew is applied.
-In contrast, the PaintRotate and PaintSkew tables allow a center of rotation to be specified directly.
+NOTE: Specifying the rotation or skew as an angle can have a signficant benefit in variable fonts if an angle of skew or rotation needs to vary, since it is easier to implement variation of angles when specified directly rather than as matrix elements.
+This is because the matrix elements for a rotation or skew are the sine, cosine or tangent of the rotation angle, which do not change in linear proportion to the angle.
+To achieve a linear variation of rotation using matrix elements would require approximating the variation using multiple delta sets.

 **5.7.11.1.6 Compositing and blending**